You — yes, you! — can help keep people from getting sick this flu season. How? It's not too hard. Just take these steps:

 - Get the flu vaccine.

-- Wash your hands often, especially before eating and after coughing, sneezing, or blowing your nose.
+- Wash your hands well and often, especially before eating and after coughing, sneezing, or blowing your nose.

 - Keep your sneezes and coughs to yourself (use a tissue or your elbow instead of your hand).